CsabaDu/CsabaDu.DynamicTestData/README-beta.md

  - **Purpose**: Inherits from `IExpected` and marks test data designed to throw exception.

 **`ITestDataThrows<TException>`
- - **Purpose**: A generic interface that inherits from `ITestDataThrows`, marking test data intended for cases that throw an exception.
+ - **Purpose**: A generic interface that inherits from `ITestDataThrows`, marking test data intended for cases that throw an `Exception`.

 #### Implementations